 On June 15, 2021, the governor of NY announced that Covid-19 restrictions and guidance are officially lifted for commercial establishments and businesses, except for large-scale indoor event venues.
-Health and safety precautions, like wearing masks, capacity limits, and social distancing have become optional for most consumer businesses.
-However, unvaccinated individuals are still responsible for wearing masks per CDC guidance.
+At this point most health and safety precautions, like wearing masks, capacity limits, and social distancing have become optional for most businesses.

 Governor Andrew M. Cuomo today announced that COVID-19 restrictions are lifted immediately as 70 percent of New Yorkers aged 18 or older have received the first dose of their COVID-19 vaccination series.
 The State’s health guidance and New York Forward industry specific guidelines—including social gathering limits, capacity restrictions, social distancing, cleaning and disinfection, health screening, and contact information for tracing—are now optional for retail, food services, offices, gyms and fitness centers, amusement and family entertainment, hair salons, barber shops and personal care services, among other commercial settings.NY.gov

 Given these changes, this article will now serve as a timeline for all the changes made throughout NY’s reopening procedures after the 2020 shutdown was lifted.

 On January 29th 2021, NY Governor Cuomo tweeted that, given the latest “positivity rates,” indoor dining restrictions may be lifted at 5am on February 14th, 2021.
 Then on February 8th 2021, it was officially announced on the NYC.gov website that bars and restaurants will reopen on February 12th, 2021.